alexzhangs/xsh/README.md

 #### 5.1.5.
 Create library with template

-Using the Github template repository [xsh-lib/template](https://github.com/xsh-lib/template) is the simplest way to create a new empty xsh library.
+Using the GitHub template repository [xsh-lib/template](https://github.com/xsh-lib/template) is the simplest way to create a new empty xsh library.